-In order to promote a safe school environment, the Reynolds School District has installed electronic surveillance systems to monitor activity on school property and in school vehicles as one measure of prevention and protection.
+To promote a safe school environment, the Reynolds School District has installed electronic surveillance systems to monitor activity on school property and in school vehicles as one measure of prevention and protection.
 The use of video recordings obtained by surveillance equipment is subject to District policies addressing the confidentiality of student and staff records.

-Information obtained from electronic surveillance systems may be used by the administration to assist in an investigation to determine whether a student has will result in appropriate disciplinary consequences.
-Any activity detected through the use of surveillance cameras that might constitute a violation of the law will be reported to the appropriate law enforcement agency.
+Information obtained from electronic surveillance systems may be used by the administration to assist in an investigation to determine whether a student has committed an unlawful or an unsafe act.
+Violations of the Code of Conduct will result in appropriate disciplinary consequences.

+Any activity detected using surveillance cameras that might constitute a violation of the law will be reported to the appropriate law enforcement agency.